Witnesses describe ''a hell'' inside South Korean crowd surge | Technology

 Toppled revellers were trapped for as long as 40 minutes, stacked on one another ''like dominoes'' in a chaotic crush so intense that clothes were ripped off.

-The Ministry of the Interior and Safety said it expected more deaths because there were more than 130 injured, many in serious condition.
+Officials said they expected more deaths because there were nearly 150 others injured, 33 of them in serious conditions.

 Witnesses described a nightmarish scene as people performed CPR on the dying and carried limp bodies to ambulances, while dance music pulsed from garish clubs lit in bright neon.